wsuzume/devel-entrypoint/README.md

 Refer to the `example` folder for an installation example.

 # Usage
-Specify the following environment variables when starting the Docker container.
+To enable the functionality, the user running the container must be root.
+Then, specify the following environment variables when starting the Docker container.

 | Environment Variable | Function | Default Value |
 | :---: | :---: | :---: |